adoptium/temurin-build/RELEASING.md

   2. `targetConfigurations` should only include what we officially release for temurin.
   3. `buildReference` and `ciReference` should have the value of `releaseTag` used when we generate pipeline.
   4. `helperReference` should have the same value of `helperTag` used when we generate pipeline.
-  5. `additionalConfigureArgs` has correct value, especially in `release-openjdk8-pipeline` it is different than other jdk versions.
-This requires certain modification manually
 - ensure downstream build jobs in <https://ci.adoptium.net/job/build-scripts/job/jobs/job/release/job/jobs/jdkXXu/> are created or updated
   1. `BUILD_CONFIGURATION.USE_ADOPT_SHELL_SCRIPTS` is set to `true`
   2. `DEFAULTS_JSON.repository.build_branch`, `ADOPT_DEFAULTS_JSON.repository.build_branch`, `DEFAULTS_JSON.repository.pipeline_branch` and `ADOPT_DEFAULTS_JSON.repository.pipeline_branch` should get correct release branch name as `releaseTag`